Compare Student Living Costs by Country

 To study abroad in Australia, you need a student visa (unless you are from NZ).
 Visas are quite easy to get after an Australian uni or college has accepted you into a course.
 Australia has less red tape than some other countries.
 There is a streamlined visa process for students.
 Interviews are seldom required.
 You can complete each step just with online or postal…

-• How to Study in the UK
+• Study and Work in the UK